Wedding Flowers 101, Part 3: How much do wedding flowers cost?

 Photograph by Sara Cassidy Photography

 So, if you’re opting for stunning, fresh wedding flowers to make your wedding day unforgettable, purchasing designs from a professional should definitely not cost the same as grocery store flowers.
 If they do, that’s a red flag, friend.
+It’s worth it to invest in wedding flowers from your florist and trust the experts you can spend the best day of your life enjoying the best flowers of your life.

 Want to learn how to achieve fairytale-level wedding florals with any size budget?

-Check out the blog post Wedding Flowers on a Budget to see all the smart strategies and decisions you can utilize to get UH-mazing fresh flowers for the dreamiest day no matter if your flower budget is $150 or $15,000.
+Check out the blog post Wedding Flowers on a Budget to see all the smart strategies and decisions you can utilize to get uh-mazing fresh flowers for the dreamiest day, no matter if your flower budget is $150 or $15,000.

 Visit my interactive Wedding Flowers Calculator page: